onomyprotocol/near-aurora-bridge/docs/design/oracle.md

 # ETH to Cosmos Oracle

-As part of operating the Gravity bridge all validators run an `Oracle` this Ethereum oracle is bundled into the `gbt` (Gravity bridge tools) binary along with the [ethereum signer](/docs/design/ethereum-signing.md).
+As part of operating the Gravity bridge all validators run an `Oracle` this Ethereum oracle is bundled into the `nabt` (Gravity bridge tools) binary along with the [ethereum signer](/docs/design/ethereum-signing.md).
 For a detailed look at the code involved in this process see [code structure intro](/docs/developer/code-structure.md)

 This process connects to an Ethereum node to monitor the Ethereum blockchain for new events involving the `Gravity Contract`.